prplecake/gof/README.md

 ```

 This would allow you to place the executable (and configuration)
 anywhere on your system.
+Once gof is configured, you might want to add it to
-Once gof is configured, you might want to add it to your crontab:
+your crontab, or your other favorite task scheduler:

 ```
 */30 * * * * cd /path/to/$REPO; gof